Shivam02011996/vikgolAssignment/README.md

 - Return HTTP status 400 if no params or invalid params received in request body.
 The response should be a JSON object like [this](#error-response-structure)

 ### POST /login
-- Allow an user to login with their email and password.
+- Allow an user to login with their email and password
 - On a successful login attempt return a JWT token contatining the userId, exp, iat.
 The response should be a JSON object like [this](#successful-response-structure)
 - If the credentials are incorrect return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)